scossin/IAMsystemFastContext/README.md

 ## Getting started

 To build it, you will need Java 1.8 (or higher) JDK a recent version of Maven (https://maven.apache.org/download.cgi) and put the `mvn` command on your path.
-Now you can run `mvn clean install` in the IAMsystem folder to compile the project.
+Now you can run `mvn clean install` to compile the project.

 then add to your pom: